Genetic Genealogy Links

 - Double Match Triangulator – This site offers the Double Match Triangulator software for download and installation.
 "It combines two or more different people's Chromosome Browser Results (CBR) files from FamilyTreeDNA to provide Double Match and Triangulation data that can be used to help determine genealogical relationships."
 Developed by Louis Kessler.
 More about the Double Match Triangulator below:

-- DNAgenealogy.tools – Presenting "Next generation tools for DNA genealogy;" this site is currently in closed beta (January 2017).
-You can sign up to be notified of updates.
+- DNAgenealogy.tools – Presenting "Next generation tools for DNA genealogy;" this site is currently in closed beta (November 2017).
+You can sign up to be notified of updates by email.
 Developed by Andreas West.

 - Utilities by David Pike – This site has a variety of tools, described as: "... utilities for processing unzipped autosomal files from Family Tree DNA and/or 23andMe" – developed by David Pike.